Marica Ponta Negra Barrio Brazil

 People gather at the end of the day along the river for a beer.

-One of the local soccer fields.
-Love the garbage birds lined up.
+We come across one of the local soccer fields.
+I love the garbage birds lined up on the post.

 Another house with the Brazilian lady on the porch – she gets around.